 Introducing Rutland’s very own Fairtrade Chocolate Bar.
 The luxury milk chocolate bar has been produced by The Meaningful Chocolate Company

 Any businesses interested in stocking the Rutland Fairtrade Chocolate Bar should contact the Rutland Fairtrade Forum at email@example.com

-If you are interested in learning more about Fairtrade Rutland you can contact us by emailing firstname.lastname@example.org
+If you are interested in learning more about Fairtrade in Rutland and would like to get involved you can contact us by emailing firstname.lastname@example.org

 A World of Fair Trade Producers

 The County of Rutland was granted Fairtrade Status in March 2007.
 This means that a certain level of support has been reached in the promotion and use of Fairtrade marked products in all sectors of the community – local authorities, retail outlets, restaurants, cafés, businesses, clubs and associations, schools and churches.
 Rutland County Council and the Town Councils of Oakham and Uppingham have all resolved to support and promote this initiative.